Queen’s University offers two different ways to enter into its Teacher Education program:

 The CONSECUTIVE Education Program, where students enter after having already completed a university undergraduate degree (BEd) or secondary school diploma (or equivalent) (DipEd).
 The program is completed in one year and leads to a Bachelor of Education degree or the Diploma in Education.

-The Faculty Registrar will inform the Registrar of the Ontario College of Teachers when a student has successfully completed the program of professional education including successful completion of the practicum.
+The Faculty will inform the Registrar of the Ontario College of Teachers when a student has successfully completed the program of professional education including successful completion of the practicum.